Speechlessness: Conversation with Pavel Arsenev about russian anti-war poetry

 In fact, difficulties with speech target precisely the sphere where poetic innovation still can and should unfold.
 Hence, poetic invention shall unfold on the same level where political repression exists and should strike back in the very same dimension and not just be an outdated form of consolation.

-N.G.: Authors in the latest [Translit] issue present a broad range of approaches and modes of poetic speaking.
+N.G.: Authors in the latest issue present a broad range of approaches and modes of poetic speaking.
 Some adopt an affective and emotional perspective, while others pursue a purely analytical approach, following in the footsteps of the Soviet underground tradition (like the Lianozovo school, e.g.)

 Yet, facing the onslaught of the daily news, one cannot but wonder what aim or purpose justifies the urge to write poetry now, and who exactly is its addressee?
 Especially the attitude of anticipating the ‘end’ of russian culture is somehow contradictory to the strange ‘overproduction’ of speech, which is happening among the russian speaking exiled communities in the sphere of social media.
 As if all the speakers and carriers of this language and culture wanted to use its remaining energy to grasp the ongoing catastrophe in words.
 But it only results in the ceaseless discussions about the apocalypse, and not in ‘silence’ that would accompany real mourning and grief.
 Does it mean that all these written poetic words are addressed to no one else than the russian speaking community itself, leaving no room for a dialogue with those who are suffering from the russian military aggression at the front lines?